Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Introduction

-To ensure network integrity without directly controlling DER power, the concept of dynamic operating envelopes (DOEs) is widely adopted by utilities \cite{moring_Nodal_2024}.
+To ensure network integrity without directly controlling DER power, the concept of dynamic operating envelopes (DOEs) is proposed \cite{moring_Nodal_2024}.
 DOEs are time-varying export/import power limits issued by utilities to individual DERs, based on the available capacity of the distribution systems \cite{liu_grid_2021}.
-Following the assigned DOEs, DERs can participate in local energy markets \cite{hoque_dynamic_2023}, peer-to-peer trading \cite{azim_dynamic_2024a}, and demand response programs \cite{lankeshwara_development_2025}, without threatening the operational constraints of distribution systems.
-Characterizing DOEs is challenging due to the non-linearity and non-convexity of power flow equations.
-An existing approach is to adjust and examine DOEs through a series of power flow calculations until all constraint violations are eliminated \cite{liu_computation_2024}.
-Although this approach is easy to implement, it cannot guarantee optimality.
-Optimization-based approaches are explored in the literature.
-In Ref. \cite{liu_using_2022,liu_linear_2024,gao_equitable_2025,jiang_bargainingbased_2025}, researchers optimize DOEs with linearized power flow models, which are easy to solve.
-However, linearized models usually suffer from inaccuracy.
-To reduce power flow errors, the authors of Ref. \cite{nazir_gridaware_2022,alam_allocation_2024a} iteratively optimize DOEs with a convex inner approximation of power flow equations.
-In Ref. \cite{alam_allocation_2024a}, DOEs are calculated using a three-phase power flow model, accounting for the imbalanced nature of distribution systems.
-However, when DOEs need to be updated frequently, model-based methods always require a trade-off between accuracy and computation efficiency \cite{yang_topology-transferable_2024}.
+DOEs are widely adopted by utilities to allow DERs to participate in local energy markets \cite{hoque_dynamic_2023} and demand response programs \cite{lankeshwara_development_2025}, without threatening the operational constraints of distribution systems.
+However, the central challenge of DOE optimization is the non-convex and unbalanced characteristics of the distribution system power flow.
+One possible approach to addressing this issue is to calculate DOEs using an iterative simulation method, which is similar to evaluating hosting capacity~\cite{azim_dynamic_2024}.
+For example, in Ref.~\cite{liu_computation_2024}, the initial DOEs are set to large values.
+Then, through iterative power flow simulations, the upper and lower boundaries of DOEs are heuristically adjusted until all constraint violations are eliminated.
+While this iterative process is easy to integrate into existing grid management systems, ensuring solution optimality is challenging due to its discrete and heuristic nature.
+Besides optimality concern, DOEs are usually updated frequently and with fine temporal granularity, which requires efficient solution algorithms~\cite{bassi_final_2023}.
+The increasing DER penetration and system scale also pose great challenges to the scalability of DOE optimization algorithms~\cite{avramidis_comprehensive_2021}.
+Therefore, the iterative simulation method often falls short when numerous DERs are considered in a large-scale system.